JensDll/vue3-form-validation/README.md

 At the time there is no good IntelliSense support for the `add` and `remove` functions.
 When TypeScript 4.1 will be released and Vue supports it, this can be changed however.
 Also there are currently no online usage examples, you can however clone this repository to your local machine and run `npm run dev`, which will start a development server with an example site.
 ## Writing Rules
 Rules are functions that should return a `string` when the validation fails.
 They can be written purely as a function or together with a `key` property in an object.
-They can also alternatively return a promise when you have a rule that requires asynchronous code.
+They can also alternatively return a `Promise` when you have a rule that requires asynchronous code.

 **Typing:**
 ```ts